 We are faith based but not faith biased, and serve all clients with the same uncompromising love, respect, and dedication; regardless of offence, religion, race, nationality, age, gender, sexual orientation, disability or family status.

-We are founded on the belief that we are all created in the image of God, regardless of who we are, what we have done, or where we come from.
-We believe no life is beyond the reach of initiating and unconditional love.
+We are founded in the belief that we are all created in the image of God, regardless of who we are, what we have done, or where we come from.
+We believe no life is beyond the reach of God’s unconditional love.
 We see the whole person, and pursue fulfilment of physical, mental, emotional, and spiritual health for each of our service users.

 Our small staff and over 50 volunteers bring multi disciplined approaches to our rehabilitative work.

-Róisín NíCheallaigh, Rosalinde Schut, Allan Kilpatrick, Fergus Carey, Peter Rigney, Hendrik Botha, and Rodney OHara
+Róisín Ní Cheallaigh, Allan Kilpatrick, Fergus Carey, Hendrik Botha, Fr.
+Pat Collins,

-In 2016, Release volunteers supported over 140 prisoners across the Mountjoy, Arbour Hill, and Midlands campuses.
+Since 2016, Release volunteers have supported over 140 prisoners across the Mountjoy, Arbour Hill, and Midlands prisons.